-The vulnerability of law firms to cyberattacks is heightened not only with the confidential client data that is lucrative to attackers but also with the increase in the digitization and use of technology in firms of all sizes.
+The vulnerability of law firms to cyberattack threats is heightened not only with the confidential client data that is lucrative to attackers but also with the increase in the digitization and use of technology in firms of all sizes.

 With more of the business and data collecting and storing being done online, the greater are the chances of your law firm being a victim of a cyber attack.

 Additionally, law firms are increasingly turning to working remotely with many law firms around the world already operating on a fully or partially remote basis.

 Accessing law firms’ networks and information systems from personal, often insecure devices and the challenges of enforcing strong security policies in such an environment can open up even more entry points for malicious attackers.

 Cybersecurity threats are rampant in all industries and come at a time of new and tightened data protection and breach notification regulations and laws.

 Now not only would a data breach or a security incident lead to loss of reputation for law firms, but it also brings with it monetary losses in cases of negligence and failure to comply with regulations.

 While there has been notable progress in creating and adhering to security programs and procedures, law firms still have a long way to go in order to protect themselves and their clients from cybercriminals.
 In the current cyber threat landscape, it is no longer viable for law firms to wonder if they will be a victim of a cyber attack but when, and prepare accordingly.